JeffersonLab/JANA2/docs/tutorial.rst

         static std::string GetDescription();
     };

 Next we sync the variable with the parameter manager inside Open.
-We do this by calling JApplication::SetDefaultParameter, which tells JANA to look among its configuration parameters for one called “random_source:max_emit_freq_hz”.
-If it finds one, it sets m_max_emit_freq_hz to the value it found.
+We do this by calling :py:func:`JApplication::SetDefaultParameter`, which tells JANA to look among its configuration parameters for one called “random_source:max_emit_freq_hz”.
+If it finds one, it sets :py:func:`m_max_emit_freq_hz` to the value it found.
 Otherwise, it leaves the variable alone.
 JANA remembers all such ‘default parameters’ along with their default values so that it can report them and generate config files.
 Note that we conventionally prefix our parameter names with the name of the requesting component or plugin.
 This helps prevent namespace collisions.

 .. code-block:: console